Find prescription assistance programs in Virginia.

 This plan pays the Medicare Part D drug costs for people diagnosed with HIV/AIDS.
-To be eligible for this program, participants must be diagnosed with HIV/AIDS, Medicare eligible, and they also need to be enrolled in both ADAP and a Medicare Part D plan in order to receive the savings.
+It is only for residents with a low income, and in addition to be eligible for this program, participants must be diagnosed with HIV/AIDS.
+Another criteria is they need to be Medicare eligible, and they also need to be enrolled in both ADAP and a Medicare Part D plan in order to receive the savings.

 Many families in Virginia, and across the nation for that matter, are unable to afford the escalating costs of medications that may be critical to their overall quality of life or health.
 RxP was created to help address this situation, and organizations such as the Virginia Health Care Foundation as well as the Medical Society of Virginia worked together to create the service.
 It improves the access that clinics and people have to indigent patient assistance programs.
-Health centers in Virginia may be able to save hundreds of thousands of dollars, and those savings and reduced prices will be passed on directly to qualified patients and consumers.
+Health centers in Virginia may be able to help patients save hundreds of thousands of dollars.
+The way this occurs is that those savings and reduced prices will be passed on directly to qualified patients and consumers.

 While qualifications need to be met, in general Virginia residents whose income is at or below about 200% of federal government poverty guidelines, and who lack prescription drug coverage or health insurance, are eligible.
-There may be some exceptions made in life threatening conditions.
+There may be some exceptions made in life threatening conditions, and in those instances the income limits will be increased for a resident of Virginia.
 A formal application and screening process is in place, and documentation will need to be provided.
 To get more information, apply, or find a clinic dial 866.262.5510.